Springer basic sets and modular Springer correspondence for classical types: Springer basic set data

-Now, the ordinary Springer correspondence sends the Specht module $S^\l$ to the orbit $\OC_{\l^*}$ (with the trivial local system), where $\l^*$ denotes the conjugate partition, and the orbit closure order is again the dominance order.
-The Springer and James basic set data involve the same order relation, hence they coincide by Corollary \ref{cor:unique beta}.
-We have deduced the modular Springer correspondence for $\GL_n$.
+Now, the ordinary Springer correspondence sends the Specht module $S^{\lambda}$ to the orbit $\OC_{\lambda^{*}}$ (with the trivial local system), where $\lambda^{*}$ denotes the conjugate partition of $\lambda$.
+It follows that the Springer and James basic set data involve the same order relation, hence they coincide by Corollary \ref{cor:unique beta}.
+We have deduced the modular Springer correspondence for ${\mathbf{GL}}_{n}$.